 Title 5 establishes the flag state and port state responsibilities for MLC compliance.
 Flag states must issue a Maritime Labour Certificate (MLC Certificate) and a Declaration of Maritime Labour Compliance (DMLC) to vessels of 500 GT or more in international trade.
 Port State Control officers can inspect any vessel in their port for MLC compliance and detain vessels with serious deficiencies.

 “The MLC changed the game for seafarers globally,” says a maritime law specialist with 20 years of experience in seafarer welfare.
-“For the first time, there is an internationally enforceable framework that gives seafarers real recourse — not just aspirational guidelines.”
+“For the first time, there is an internationally enforceable framework that gives seafarers real recourse, not just aspirational guidelines.”

 MLC 2006 and Port State Control

-Find Maritime Jobs →Port State Control officers in MLC-ratifying countries can board any vessel and inspect for MLC compliance.
+Port State Control officers in MLC-ratifying countries can board any vessel and inspect for MLC compliance.
 They check the MLC Certificate, the DMLC, crew agreements, wage records, hours of rest records, accommodation, and medical provisions.
 Vessels found in serious breach of MLC standards can be detained until deficiencies are rectified.
 For a broader PSC guide, see our Port State Control Inspections guide.

-What to Do If Your MLC Rights Are Violated
+What to Do if Your MLC Rights Are Violated

-If your employer is not meeting MLC obligations — non-payment of wages, substandard accommodation, refusal to repatriate, inadequate medical care — you have several avenues of recourse:
+If your employer is not meeting MLC obligations, non-payment of wages, substandard accommodation, refusal to repatriate, inadequate medical care, you have several avenues of recourse:

 - File a complaint with the flag state authority of the vessel